 On September 22, 2022, the Company entered into a Credit Agreement with Ares Capital Corporation ("Ares") for a senior secured loan (the "Term Loan Facility") in the amount of \$175 million, less original issue discount of \$4.4 million and deferred financing fees of \$2.6 million.
+On April 25, 2023, the Company entered into an amendment to the Credit Agreement, which was accounted for as a debt modification.
+The amendment to the Credit Agreement increased the Term Loan Facility by an aggregate principal amount of \$50 million, less original issue discount of \$1.3 million and increased the interest rate on the Term Loan Facility by 25 basis points.
 The proceeds of the Term Loan Facility will be used for working capital and general corporate purposes, to finance growth initiatives, to pay for operating expenses, and to pay the Transaction Costs.
 The Term Loan Facility is due at maturity on September 22, 2027 and is subject to quarterly interest payments for Base Rate Loans and at the end of the applicable interest rate period for Secured Overnight Financing Rate ("SOFR") Loans.
 As of December 31, 2022, the interest rate on the Term Loan Facility was 10.5%.
-After the first three months from the effective date, each quarter, the Company has the option to convert the borrowing type to either a Base Rate Borrowing, which bears interest based on a

-Base Rate, defined as the greatest of the (a) the "Prime Rate" appearing the "Money Rates" section of the Wall Street Journal or another national publication selected by the Agent, (b) the Federal Funds Rate plus 0.50%, (c) Term SOFR for a one-month tenor in effect on such day plus 1.00% in each instance as of such day and (d) 2.00%, or a SOFR Borrowing, which bears interest based on Term SOFR.
+As of September 30, 2023, the interest rate on the \$175 million originally borrowed under the Term Loan Facility was 10.25% and 10.39% on the \$50 million borrowed under the amended Credit Agreement.
+After the first three months from the effective date, each quarter, the Company has the option to convert the borrowing type to either a Base Rate Borrowing, which bears interest based on a Base Rate, defined as the greatest of the (a) the "Prime Rate" appearing the "Money Rates" section of the Wall Street Journal or another national publication selected by the Agent, (b) the Federal Funds Rate plus 0.50%, (c) Term SOFR for a one-month tenor in effect on such day plus 1.00% in each instance as of such day and (d) 2.00%, or a SOFR Borrowing, which bears interest based on Term SOFR.
 Additionally, the Company may make either a PIK election or a Cash election.
-Based on these elections, the Term Loan Facility will bear interest at one of the following rates:
+Based on the

-- (i) the sum of the Base Rate plus an Applicable Rate of 4% per annum plus 3% per annum paid in-kind by adding the accrued interest to the outstanding principal balance on each interest payment date - (ii) the Base Rate plus an Applicable Rate of 6% per annum - (iii) the sum of the Term SOFR for the interest period plus an Applicable rate of 5% per annum plus 3% per annum paid in-kind by adding the accrued interest to the outstanding principal balance on each interest payment date - (iv) the Term SOFR for the interest period in effect plus the Applicable Rate of 7% per annum
+- (i) the sum of the Base Rate plus an Applicable Rate of 4% per annum plus 3.25% per annum paid in-kind by adding the accrued interest to the outstanding principal balance on each interest payment date - (ii) the Base Rate plus an Applicable Rate of 6.25% per annum - (iii) the sum of the Term SOFR for the interest period plus an Applicable rate of 5% per annum plus 3.25% per annum paid in-kind by adding the accrued interest to the outstanding principal balance on each interest payment date - (iv) the Term SOFR for the interest period in effect plus the Applicable Rate of 7.25% per annum